 Documents can be stored in the Cosmos environment in several ways.
 Simple documents that support the web portal should be stored in the Liferay Documents & Media repository, especially when the documents are publicly accessible.
 This allows for easy downloads without an extra layer of authentication, also for users who don't have any account in the Cosmos infrastucture.
+In order to upload items to the Documents & Media section, you need to be a site editor in the Cosmos web portal.

 Access to Content Server